drloring/katacoda-scenarios/java-ms-config/java-2/step3.md

 We want to keep our database separated from our service, so we'll create a namespace for it `kubectl create ns db`{{execute}}.

-Now, we can run the redis helm chart `h3 install redis bitnami/redis -n db --set auth.enabled=false`{{execute}}.
+Now, we can run the redis helm chart `h3 install redis bitnami/redis -n db`{{execute}}.
 Notice, we specified the `-n db` option to select the db namespace.

+The database's password is stored in a secret in kubernetes, since out service will need that, we'll export it as an environment variable. `export REDIS_PASSWORD=$(kubectl get secret --namespace db redis -o jsonpath="{.data.redis-password}" | base64 --decode)`{{execute}}

 Just like the prior course, we'll collect the Dockerfile we created in the Learning Java Microservices scenario `curl -o Dockerfile https://raw.githubusercontent.com/drloring/katacoda-resources/main/Dockerfile`{{execute}}.